-Jillian, you were on the panel “Radiant Flesh: Black Femme Writing & The Body, which discussed this idea of “embodied memory”.
-To stay on this interesting divergent in the conversation, how has embodied memory adapted, or pivoted, in the wake of our retreat from physical gathering spaces?
+Jillian, you were on the panel “Radiant Flesh: Black Femme Writing & The Body,” which discussed this idea of “embodied memory”.
+To stay on this interesting divergent in the conversation, how has embodied memory adapted since our retreat from physical gathering spaces?

 Jillian | Today at 1:20 PM